Poor Secondary Characters

 2) Greta, LIAR, LIAR (1997)

-Many supporting characters in comedy act only as a foil or facilitator for the lead’s actions.
+Many secondary characters in comedy act only as a foil or facilitator for the lead’s actions.
 But here in LIAR, LIAR Greta has her own views and her own motivations, making her place in the story unforgettable.
 This proves once and for all Joss Whedon’s notion that everyone in the story “must have a reason to live” if we are going to get behind characterisation.
-MORE: Download The Character Motivation & Reference Guide from the B2W Downloads page

 3) Karen, BLADE (1998)

 What I love about secondary character Karen is she’s a SCIENTIST and uses her skills not only to try and find a cure for herself, but to help Blade fight their mutual nemesis – vampires.
 Who can forget that impressive *stuff* she creates that makes vampires explode??
 Quite simply, Blade could not have fought the vamps off without this WHOA-man!!

 A haemotologist, Karen is dragged into Blade’s world against her will (and our hero’s, as is customary with the Thriller genre), but she’s not going to cry about it.
 Neither does she slink about her lab being sexy-schmexy, she just gets on with things.
 In fact, she is so practical, when she sees Blade is fading in the resolution, she even offers herself up as a little snack to pep him up!
 How’s that for hardcore???
 MORE: 33 Experts Share Their Notable Female Characters Of Recent Years

 4) Letty, THE FAST AND THE FURIOUS (2001)

 Secondary character Letty’s is dual lead Dominic’s longtime girlfriend in this franchise, but she’s ALSO rock solid proof the “love interest” role function doesn’t have to be dull, sappy or even vulnerable.